Agentic Physical AI toward a Domain-Specific Foundation Model for Energy Systems: A Case Study on Nuclear Reactor Control: Introduction

 This approach challenges three longstanding assumptions in nuclear control: that each plant requires bespoke controller design (we show offline synthetic data enables cross-regime adaptation), that safe generalization requires conservative engineering margins (we demonstrate data-driven policies achieve high reliability without online exploration), and that low parameter error predicts physical success (we prove outcome-centric validation decouples success from label proximity in many-to-one actuation spaces).

 The novelty of this perspective becomes clearer when contrasted with mainstream uses of large language models in nuclear engineering.
-Most current studies are text-centric: document classification, regulatory summarization, or natural-language interfaces layered on diagnostic tools~\cite{al2024scalable,lee2025large,xian2024knowledge,kwon2024sentiment,sun2025youtube,chandra2024exploring,dave2024integrating}.
+Most current studies are text-centric: document classification, regulatory summarization, or natural-language interfaces layered on diagnostic tools~\cite{al2024scalable,lee2025large,xian2025knowledge,kwon2024sentiment,sun2025youtube,chandra2024exploring,dave2024integrating}.
 These applications serve the cyber layer of the plant enterprise, but they do not address the creation of low-level numeric actuation proposals that must survive closed-loop physical execution.
 The present work shifts the focus from language models that talk about nuclear systems to compact physical agents that propose actions for nuclear systems, under rigorously defined execution constraints.

 A second axis of novelty is the explicit focus on data scaling as a surrogate for safety-relevant robustness when online rollouts are prohibited.
 We show that scaling synthetic control corpora from 1,000 to 10,000 and 100,000 scenarios transforms the model from a high-variance approximator into a reliable generator whose tail risk collapses under simulator execution.
-Mean power error drops from 10.05\% to 0.61\%, severe failures disappear, and success within plus-or-minus 5\% reaches 97.4\% across maneuver regimes, all without online exploration or explicit safety rewards.
-This scaling-driven transition provides a new lens on safety-conscious learning: offline supervised scale can drive the emergence of stable, physically grounded policies.
-The model never receives an explicit reward signal for safety, yet it converges toward simpler actuation patterns that suppress catastrophic errors, revealing an emergent alignment between data-driven policy selection and practical control-room heuristics.
+Mean power error drops from 10.05\% to 0.61\%, severe failures disappear, and success within $\pm$5\% reaches 97.4\% across maneuver regimes, all without online exploration or explicit safety rewards.
+This scaling-driven transition provides a new lens on reliability-focused learning under the sampled distribution: offline supervised scale can drive the emergence of stable, physically grounded policies.
+The model never receives an explicit reward signal for reliability, yet it converges toward simpler actuation patterns that suppress catastrophic errors within the sampled distribution, revealing an emergent alignment between data-driven policy selection and practical control-room heuristics.

 This approach enables order-of-magnitude improvements in both reliability and operational tempo.
 Conventional model-predictive control pipelines impose substantial computational costs when operators wish to explore multiple alternatives; the proposed framework generates and screens candidate control vectors in minutes rather than hours, changing how operational decisions can be supported under dynamic grid demands, equipment constraints, or emergency conditions.